dart-lang/site-www/src/content/guides/workspaces.md

 * You need to run `dart pub get` once for each package.
 * You risk ending up with different versions of dependencies for each package, leading to confusion when context switching between the packages.
-* If you open the root folder in your IDE, the dart analyzer will have to have separate [analysis contexts][] for each package (increasing memory usage).
+* If you open the root folder in your IDE, the dart analyzer will create separate analysis contexts for each package, increasing memory usage.

 Pub allows you to organize your repository as a _workspace_ using a single shared resolution for all your packages.
-A workspace also has a single analysis context, saving memory usage and improving performance.

-[analysis contexts]: /resources/glossary#analysis-context
+Using workspaces for large repositories reduces the amount of memory required for analysis, hence improving performance.

 :::note
 Using a single shared dependency resolution for all your packages increases